 Pure green diamonds are preferred, but most of the stones contain secondary colors.
 These colors can be one or even two of the following hues: yellow, yellowish, blue, bluish, brown, brownish, gray, grayish, gray yellowish and grayish yellowish.

-Green diamonds are considered one of the rarer colors within the Fancy Diamond world.
+Green diamonds are considered one of the rarer colors within the fancy diamond world.
 In fact, the only colors that are more difficult to find are red, pink, blue, violet and orange.
 Because of green’s extreme rarity, these diamonds are often far pricier than other colored diamonds.
 Even though green diamonds are technically less rare than a pink diamond, it’s still more difficult to source a good quality fancy green diamond.

 Because of their rarity, green diamonds have long attracted attention.
 In fact, one of the world’s most famous fancy color diamonds is the Dresden Green diamond, a 41 carat natural green diamond that’s stored as part of Europe’s largest jewelry collection in the Dresden, Germany’s Green Vault.